RobertMakyla/functional-programming-in-scala/README.md

  sb.append(", World")   // Hello, World
  sb.append(", World")   // Hello, World, World
 ```

+function which may *throw exception* - breaks RT because it doesn't always return what we expect

 ## Why use Pure Functions ?

 With PF we don't have to care about :